Content Creators

 Files in a scene

-Default files in a local scene #
+Default files in a scene #

 Scenes include the following files: